 Body Donor Registry

 If you or your loved one is close to passing, or if your loved one has just passed, please bypass pre-registry and phone MedCure right away.

 Registering for the Future

-If you would like to register your intent to donate, please complete the pre-registry form and click the SEND button.
+If you would like to register your intent to donate your body to science, please complete the pre-registry form and click the SEND button.
 After you register, we will mail you a welcome kit with additional information within two to three weeks.
 This kit explains the body donation process and includes a donor card for your wallet.

 Finally, please make sure you talk to your loved ones about your wish to donate.
 Donating yourself or a family member is a very personal decision, but one that should be shared with others who might be involved in the process.